Larry Walker: First batting title (1998)

 Although he rested the right elbow in the off-season, Walker aggravated the injury while playing golf the following January.
 The elbow soreness kept him at one home run through April of the 1998 season.
 He produced a season-high 20-game hitting streak from May 4−25, and the second-longest in the NL, batting .342 in that span, which was actually worse than his average at season's end.
-In that streak, Walker hit a pinch hit grand slam on May 6 versus Jerry Spradlin of the Philadelphia Philles.
+In that streak, Walker hit a pinch-hit grand slam on May 6 off Jerry Spradlin of the Philadelphia Philles.
 The Rockies placed Walker on the DL for two weeks in June due to the elbow soreness, and he managed to hit .331 through the first half of the season.
 Walker started in the All-Star Game for the second consecutive season, playing center field and batting seventh.
 He drew a walk and scored a run.

-Immediately following the All-Star break, Walker collected six hits in his first 32 at bats (.188), bringing his average to .314, its lowest since April 5.
+Immediately following the All-Star break, Walker collected six hits in his first 32 at bats (.188), dropping his average to .314, its lowest since April 5.
 During a seven-game homestand spanning July 23−28, he produced 15 hits in 27 at bats (.556) with three doubles, two triples, four home runs and nine RBI, raising his average from .319 to .340.
 He surged from tenth to second place for the batting crown.
 From August 19 to the end of the season, he hit .440 (78-for-177).
 He endured back spasms toward the end of the season, starting in nine of the team's final 17 games.

 Walker produced a .402 second-half batting average.
 After 1997, he never reached 500 at bats again as various injuries cut short each season.
 With a .363 batting average, he became the first Canadian-born player to win a major league batting title in the 20th century, the first to do so in the National League, and broke Gwynn's streak of four consecutive National League batting championships.

 Walker won the prestigious Lou Marsh Trophy in 1998 as Canadian athlete of the year, one year after finishing runner-up to Formula One champion Jacques Villeneuve, of which he remarked at the time that he lost "to a car."
 Walker also attained the Lionel Conacher Award as the top male Canadian athlete, the ESPY Award for Best Major League Player, and a Tip O'Neill Award.
 He also received his fourth Gold Glove.